-How Google solved the Big Data problem?
+3. How Google solved the Big Data problem?

-Probably this problem itched google first due to their search engine data, which exploded with the revolution of internet industry (though don’t have any proof of it).
+Probably this problem itched google first due to their search engine data, which exploded with the revolution of the internet industry (though don’t have any proof of it).
 They smartly solved this problem using the concept of parallel processing.
 They created an algorithm called MapReduce.
 This algorithm divides the task into small parts and assigns those parts to many computers connected over the network, and collects the results to form the final result dataset.

-It brings two major improvements i.e. very low I/O cost because data movement is minimal; and second less time because your job parallelly ran into multiple machines into smaller data sets.
+It brings two major improvements i.e. very low I/O cost because data movement is minimal, and second less time because your job parallelly ran into multiple machines into smaller data sets.

 They implemented the solution in java, brilliantly, and called it Nutch Distributed File System (NDFS).
 Following the GFS paper, Cutting and Cafarella solved the problems of durability and fault-tolerance by splitting each file into 64MB chunks and storing each chunk on 3 different nodes (replication factor set to 3).
-In the event of component failure the system would automatically notice the defect and re-replicate the chunks that resided on the failed node by using data from the other two other replicas.
-The failed node therefore, did nothing to the overall state of NDFS.
+In the event of component failure, the system would automatically notice the defect and re-replicate the chunks that resided on the failed node by using data from the other two other replicas.
+The failed node, therefore, did nothing to the overall state of NDFS.

 NDFS solved their one problem i.e. storage, but brought another problem “how to process this data”?
-It was of the utmost importance that the new algorithm should had the same scalability characteristics as NDFS.
+It was of the utmost importance that the new algorithm should have the same scalability characteristics as NDFS.
 The algorithm had to be able to achieve the highest possible level of parallelism (ability to run on multiple nodes at the same time).
 Again fortune favored the braves.
-In December 2004, Google published another paper on similar algorithm “MapReduce“.
+In December 2004, Google published another paper on a similar algorithm “MapReduce“.
 Jackpot !!